MarteXcoin-documentation/Documentation/wallets/android/installation.rst

 From source
 -----------

-In the future we will publish the source code of wallet android.
+In the future we will publish the source code of android wallet.